-From the beginning, the CJEU concluded that detaining applicants in the Röszke transit zone without a formal decision and due process safeguards amounts to arbitrary detention.
-The Court considered the obligation imposed on asylum applicants to remain permanently in the Röszke transit zone, which they cannot legally leave voluntarily, to be a deprivation of liberty characterized by 'arbitrary detention.'
-Horover, the Court contended that leaving the transit zones towards Serbia could only be done in violation of Serbian laws.
+arbitrary detention.
+860 The Court considers the obligation imposed on asylum applicants to remain permanently in the Röszke transit zone, which they cannot legally leave voluntarily, to be a deprivation of liberty characterized by 'arbitrary detention.'
+861

 It should be noted, however, that the CJEU's judgment sparked two conflicting reactions.
-On the one hand, the Hungarian government criticized the judgment, claiming that it was incompatible with the country's Fundamental Law.
-970 On the other hand, the CJEU judgment has been observed as a 'landmark judgement' and 'victory' in terms of transit detention and procedural rights.
-Nagy considered the judgment significant for several reasons:
+On the one hand, the Hungarian government criticized the judgment, claiming that it was incompatible with the country's constitution.
+862 On the other hand, the CJEU judgment has been observed as a 'landmark judgement' 863 and 'victory' 864 in terms of transit detention and procedural rights.
+Nagy considered that the judgment is significant for several reasons:

-'It asserts that detaining asylum seekers in the transit zone at the external border constitutes detention and makes clear that such detention must be necessary and proportionate, ordered in a formal decision, involve judicial review, and not exceed the limits of the border procedure as defined by the Asylum Procedures Directive.'973
+'It confirms that holding of asylum applicants at the external border in the transit zone is detention, clarifies that such detention must be necessary and proportionate, be ordered in a formal decision and entail judicial review and must not go beyond the limits of the border procedure as defined by Asylum Procedures Directive.'865

-In general, the CJEU's judgment provided an opportunity to address asylum detention, both within the meaning of the Reception Conditions Directive and the Return Directive, as a coercive measure that restricts the applicant's freedom of movement and isolates him
+In general, the CJEU's judgment provided an opportunity to address asylum detention, both within the meaning of the Reception Conditions Directive and the Return Directive, as a 'coercive measure that deprives [the] applicant of his or her freedom of movement and isolates him or her from the rest of the population by requiring him or her to remain permanently within a restricted and closed perimeter.'